kyma-project/control-plane/docs/kyma-environment-broker/03-08-kyma-versions.md

 ---

 Kyma Environment Broker is configured with a default Kyma Version (the APP_KYMA_VERSION environment variable).
-You can configure a version per Global Account using a config map, for example:
+You can also specify a default version per Global Account using a config map, for example:

 ```yaml
 apiVersion: v1